 The plan offers two ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on our plan's Drug List.
 (Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)
-You may order this supply through mail order (see Section 2.3) or you may go to a retail pharmacy.

 - 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Customer Service for more information (phone numbers are printed on the back cover of this booklet). - For certain kinds of drugs, you can use the plan's network mail-order services.
-Our plan's mail-order service requires you to order at least a 1-day supply of the drug and no more than a 90-day supply.
-See Section 2.3 for more information about using our mail-order services.
+You can also call Customer Service for more information - 2.
+You may also receive maintenance drugs through our mail-order program.
+Please see Section 2.3 for more information.